Appendix: Data Sources & References

 Patent-Pending Technology

-- Innovation: AI Data Ingestion → Dynamic Tables → DAG → RAG architecture enables production-grade, automated, intelligent data transformation without manual schema design — eliminates 80-90% of manual data engineering
+- Innovation: AI Data Ingestion → Dynamic Tables → DAG → RAG architecture enables production-grade, automated, intelligent data transformation without manual schema design.
+Eliminates 80-90% of manual data engineering

 - Technical Foundation: Directed Acyclic Graph (DAG) construction from dynamically inferred schemas, combined with Retrieval-Augmented Generation (RAG) for knowledge-grounded inference